 (1) The Commission must provide to the relevant local government a copy of the notice of an amendment to a local planning scheme published in the Gazette under section 87(3) of the Act.

-(2) The local government must —
+(2) For the purposes of section 87(4B)(a) of the Act, the local government must advertise the approved amendment as follows —

-(a) publish a copy of the notice in a newspaper circulating in the district where the land the subject of the local planning scheme is situated; and
+(a) publish a copy of the notice referred to in subregulation (1) in accordance with regulation 76A;

+(b) publish the amendment in accordance with regulation 76A;

-(b) notify each person who made a submission in relation to the amendment to the local planning scheme —
+(c) notify each person who made a submission in relation to the amendment —

 (i) that the amendment has been approved; and

-(ii) where a copy of the approved amendment can be obtained.
+(ii) of the details of how the amendment is made available to the public in accordance with regulation 76A.

+[Regulation 64 amended: SL 2020/252 r.
+23.]

 Part 6 — Review and consolidation of local planning schemes

 Division 1 — Review of local planning scheme